pcrain/GungeonGoVroom/readme.md

   - **Optimize Bullet Trails**: Pools bullet trail particles to reduce memory usage.
 Saves a small amount of RAM.
   - **Optimize Projectile Prefabs**: Removes prefab effect data (e.g., poison) from projectiles that never apply those effects.
 Saves a small amount of RAM.
   - **Optimize Chunk Checks**: Optimize checks for whether sprite chunks are relevant to gameplay.
 Saves a small amount of CPU.
+  - **Optimize Path Recalculations**: Optimize algorithm for computing clearances used for pathing.
+Saves a small amount of CPU.

 ### Aggressive Optimizations